Patsch91/NerdOCTAXE-Gamma/README.md

   - ASIC clock and voltage adjustable without reboot
   - Stratum client stability improvements (TCP timeouts)

-The NerdOCTAXEγ runs with a modified version of the AxeOS: [ESP-Miner-NerdQAxe+](https://github.com/shufps/ESP-Miner-NerdQAxePlus) (Releases für NerdOCTAXE-Gamma)
+The NerdOCTAXEγ runs with a modified version of the AxeOS: [ESP-Miner-NerdQAxe+](https://github.com/shufps/ESP-Miner-NerdQAxePlus) (Releases for NerdOCTAXE-Gamma)

 -------------------------------